garystafford/creative-analysis-claude-bedrock/README.md

 ### 6c.
 Develop a Python Script for an Ad Based on the Generated Creative Concepts Above (see #5)

+Write a Python program using the [PILLOW](https://pypi.org/project/pillow/) package to create a compelling online digital advertisement.

 Upload (1) WebP file:

 - [paypal-creative-brief-1-2048.webp](/paypal_creative_brief/paypal-creative-brief-1-2048.webp)